 Current Policy Statement with Proposed Revision

-W Grade Unit Maximum: The number of undergraduate course withdrawals (drops) cannot exceed 18 units during the student's undergraduate career.
-The 18-unit maximum applies to all courses dropped with a W grade.
+W Grade Unit Maximum: The number of undergraduate course withdrawals (drops) cannot exceed 6 courses during the student's undergraduate career.
+The 6-course maximum applies to all courses dropped with a W grade.
 The W grade is awarded for all withdrawals between the first and final withdrawal deadlines--from the third week through the thirteenth week of a regular semester (including those awarded for administrative drops or for approved Late Change Petitions).

 Rationale for Change